 Figure 5-10 shows different cases of transitions between modes and shows the internal state of the start-up timer for each step.
+Table 5-11 summarizes the behavior of the internal start-up timer as a function of the ADC MODE[1:0] settings.

-TABLE 5-11: ADC START-UP TIMER BEHAVIOR AS A FUNCTION OF ADC\MODE[1:0] SETTINGS
+TABLE 5-11: ADC START-UP TIMER BEHAVIOR AS A FUNCTION OF ADC MODE[1:0] SETTINGS

 ADC_MODE[1:0] ADC State ADC Start-up Timer Behavior 11 Conversion The ADC start-up timer decrements to 0.
 The conversion starts when it reaches 0.
 10 Standby The ADC start-up timer decrements to 0.
 The ADC is ready to convert when it reaches 0.
-0x ADC Shutdown ADC start-up timer is reset to T ADC SETUP = 256.
+0 x ADC Shutdown ADC start-up timer is reset to T {ADC_SETUP} = 256.